cmusphinx/cmusphinx.github.io/_posts/2022-08-04-sphinxtrain-librispeech.md

 excerpt_separator: <!--more-->
 ---

-**TL;DR: Training is easy and automated, but the accuracy is atrocious.
+**TL;DR: Training is fast, easy and automated, but the accuracy is atrocious.
 You should not use CMU Sphinx for speech recognition.**

 The simplest way to train a CMU Sphinx model is using a single machine